elc1798/stuy-gfx-utils/README.md

 Replace the parameters as necessary.

+Note that `pic2string` returns a `malloc` allocated memory chunk.
+You might want to store that in a variable like `char *s` so you can `free` the memory afterwards.

 Now that we have a 2-D array of pixels, we can directly modify them like such
 ```
 pic[a][b] = new_pixel(red_value, green_value, blue_value);